-- Changes in Benefit Terms There were no changes in the benefit terms since the previous valuation. - Changes of Assumptions The plan rate of investment return assumption was changed from 2.16% to 3.54% since the previous valuation.
+- Changes in Benefit Terms There were no changes in the benefit terms since the previous valuation. - Changes of Assumptions The plan rate of investment return assumption was changed from 3.54% to 3.65% since the previous valuation.

-Schedule of the Office of Education's Proportionate Share of the Net Pension Liability
+Schedule of the Office of Education's Proportionate Share of the Net Pension Liability - CalSTRS

-This schedule presents information on the Office of Education's proportionate share of the net pension liability (NPL), the Plans' fiduciary net position and, when applicable, the State's proportionate share of the NPL associated with the Office of Education.
-In the future, as data becomes available, ten years of information will be presented.
+This schedule presents information on the Office of Education's proportionate share of the net pension liability (NPL), the Plan's fiduciary net position and, the State's proportionate share of the NPL associated with the Office of Education.